In this Article

 - Hot flashes occur for some women during the third trimester.

 - You may get anxious, irritable, and impatient during the eighth month of your pregnancy as the due date would seem near yet it will be far.
-Getting anxious is very common during this time.

 Common Problems That Arise in the Eighth Month of Pregnancy